G Data CyberDefense: Antivirus Programs & Cyber Security (1985–2006)

 G Data was founded in Bochum, Germany, in 1985.
 The company introduced its first computer security product Anti-Virus Kit (AVK) in 1988 for Atari ST.

+In 1990, this program was given a graphical user interface for MS-DOS for the first time.
+In 1993, G Data developed the software GeoRoute, the first route planner with intelligent mapping.
 Beside focus on the security market, G Data also created software for voice recognition (Invox) and speech synthesis (Logox).